Look up your local Neighbourhood Policing Team

 Latest South Wales Updates

-Dear Resident, Your local Neighbourhood Policing Team will be at Cardiff University, Main Building, Park Place, CF10 3AT on 30/09/2025 at 0900hrs for a free bike marking event.
-If you would like you to have your bike marked come along with yo...
+Dear Resident, Your local Neighbourhood Policing Team will be at Cardiff University, Main Building, Park Place on 25/11/2025 at 0900hrs for a free bike marking event.
+If you would like you to have your bike marked come along with your bike an...

 You said, We did / Wnaethoch chi ddweud, Mi wnaethom ni